Queen Zixi of Ix: Plot

-The Roly-Rogues live on a high plateau above Noland and Ix.
-When one of the ball-shaped people accidentally bounces into Noland and views the city of Nole, they decide to conquer Noland in preference to constantly fighting among themselves.
-Even with their wish-granted abilities (the general wished himself ten feet tall, the lord high executioner wished for stretching arms, etc.), King Bud's counselors and Nole are soon overwhelmed by the invaders.
-King Bud, Princess Fluff, Aunt Rivette, and lord high steward Tallydab (who wished for his dog Ruffles to talk) escape and plan to retrieve the magic cloak which they believe is in the palace.
-Aunt Rivette carries Bud and Fluff to the palace and they battle past the Roly-Rogues, but when Bud puts on the cloak (since he hadn't made his wish yet; he was saving it) and wishes the Roly-Rogues away, nothing happens.
-Caught aback, Aunt Rivette takes her niece and nephew in flight with her to Ix on the opposite side of the mountain range that the Roly-Rogues came from.
+The ball-shaped Roly-Rogues live on a plateau above Noland and Ix.
+They decide to conquer Noland rather than constantly fight among themselves.
+Even with their wish-granted abilities, King Bud's counselors and Nole are soon overwhelmed by the invaders.
+King Bud, Princess Fluff, Aunt Rivette, and lord high steward Tallydab escape and plan to retrieve the magic cloak which they believe is in the palace.
+Aunt Rivette carries Bud and Fluff to the palace and they battle past the Roly-Rogues, but when Bud puts on the cloak (he had saved his wish for later) and wishes the Roly-Rogues away, nothing happens.
+Caught aback, Aunt Rivette takes her niece and nephew back to Ix.

-Welcomed by Queen Zixi, who confesses that she stole the real magic cloak, Princess Fluff promises that she will let her use it after the Roly-Rogues are defeated.
-When they arrive where Zixi had left the cloak in the forest, it's gone and the party mounts a search to find it.
-Along the way, Zixi notes that the alligator, owl, and girl have become satisfied with who each of them are.
+Queen Zixi, who confesses to Princess Fluff that she stole the real magic cloak, promises that she will let her use it after the Roly-Rogues are defeated.
+When they arrive at the forest to find the lock, it's gone.
+The party mounts a search to find it.
 The cloak was found by Edi, a shepherd who took it to Dame Dingle, a local seamstress.
 The seamstress reveals that she cut the cloak in half, used one half, and gave the other away.
-Zixi, Bud, Fluff, Rivette, Tallydab, and Ruffles track down the remaining pieces of the cloak, but one of them cannot be retrieved because the woman who had it sewed it into a necktie for her seaman son, and he won't be back home for a year.
+Zixi, Bud, Fluff, Rivette, Tallydab, and Ruffles track down the remaining pieces of the cloak, but one part was given away as a necktie to a seaman who won't return for a year.

 Without the complete cloak, Bud can't wish the Roly-Rogues away.
-Queen Zixi uses the contents of a Silver Vial mixed in with their soup to defeat the Roly-Rogues.
-They're put to sleep for ten hours in which time Zixi and her army tie the tucked-in creatures up (when they sleep or roll, the Roly-Rogues retract their heads, arms, and feet) and send them all bobbing in the river on the Ix side of the mountain range.
-King Bud and his allies retake Nole, and the lands of Noland and Ix declare lasting friendship between them.
+Queen Zixi uses the contents of a Silver Vial mixed in with their soup to put the Roly-Gogues to sleep, so the army can sent them home.
+King Bud and his allies retake Noland, and the lands of Noland and Ix declare lasting friendship between them.